Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Introduction

 \section{Introduction}

 Turbulent flows inherently involve interactions across a wide range of scales.
-The energy injected at large-scales is progressively transferred to smaller scales via nonlinear interactions present in the Navier-Stokes equations before being dissipated by viscosity~\cite{Alexakis_2018}.
-The presence of such an energy cascade across scales is a defining feature of incompressible turbulence.
-Inter-scale energy transfers are typically studied using the scale-by-scale budget equation, which is the evolution equation for the kinetic energy contained in large-scales~\cite{Pope_2000}.
-Such a relation can be established in two different, albeit related, ways~\cite{KARMAN_1951,Frisch_1995,Davidson_2005,Alexakis_2018,McComb_2014,Hamba_2022,Mccomb_2024}: (a) the filtering/coarse-graining approach~\cite{Germano_1992,Pope_2000,EYINK_2005}, and (b) the point-splitting approach using two-point correlation functions (the Kármán–Howarth-Monin (KHM) relation)~\cite{KarmanHowarth_1938,monin2007statistical,Frisch_1995,HILL_2002,Davidson_2015}.
-Although both of these approaches, as well as their correspondence, are well established for the case of uniform-density homogeneous and isotropic turbulence~\cite{KARMAN_1951,batchelor1953theory,monin2007statistical,Frisch_1995,McComb_2014}, their application to the variable-density case remains nontrivial.
+The energy injected at large scales is progressively transferred to smaller scales via nonlinear interactions present in the Navier-Stokes equations, before being dissipated by viscosity~\cite{Alexakis_2018}.
+The presence of such an energy cascade across scales is a key feature of incompressible turbulence.
+Inter-scale energy transfers are typically studied using the scale-by-scale budget equation, which describe the evolution of the kinetic energy contained in large scales~\cite{Pope_2000}.
+The scale-by-scale budget can be established in two different, albeit related, ways: (a) the filtering/coarse-graining approach~\cite{Frisch_1995,Leonard_1975,Germano_1992,Pope_2000,EYINK_2005}, and (b) the point-splitting approach using two-point correlation functions (the Kármán-Howarth-Monin (KHM) relation)~\cite{KarmanHowarth_1938,monin2007statistical,Frisch_1995,HILL_2002,Davidson_2015}.
+Although both of these approaches, as well as their correspondence, are well established for uniform-density homogeneous and isotropic turbulence (HIT)~\cite{Frisch_1995,Eyink_2006}, their application to the variable-density case remains nontrivial.
 Ambiguity arises because variable-density flows admit multiple definitions of the large-scale kinetic energy~\cite{Aluie2013}.
-For instance, two such possible definitions in the context of filtering are: filtered kinetic energy defined as (i) the product of filtered velocity and filtered momentum fields~\cite{Graham_2010}, and as (ii) the square of filtered momentum divided by the filtered density field (the Favre definition)~\cite{Favre_1965}.
+For instance, two such possible definitions in the context of filtering are: filtered kinetic energy $\mathcal{E}(K)$ at scale $K$ defined as (i) the product of filtered velocity and filtered momentum fields $\filter{\rho\bu}\cdot\filter{\bu}/2$~\cite{Graham_2010}, and as (ii) the square of filtered momentum divided by the filtered density field (the Favre definition) $\filter{\rho\bu}^2/2\filter{\rho}$~\cite{Favre_1965}.
+Here, $\rho$ is the density field, $\bu$ is the velocity field, and the overbar indicates the filtering operation.
 In principle, there are infinitely many such definitions.
-Each such possible definition of the large-scale kinetic energy gives rise to a different scale-by-scale budget, thereby yielding potentially different physical interpretations~\cite{ZhaoAluie_2018,Eyink_2018,Narula_2025}.
-Regardless, previous studies have shown that the Favre definition is the most appropriate since it guarantees that the large-scale dynamics are not contaminated by viscous dissipation~\cite{Aluie2013,ZhaoAluie_2018}, and empirically preserves the pure injection nature of the forcing term~\cite{Narula_2025}.
-For the point-splitting approach, while multiple KHM relations have been derived using different two-point correlators (based on quadratic functions of the filtered fields)~\cite{Clark_1995,FALKOVICH_FOUXON_OZ_2010,GaltierBanerjee2011,Wagner_Falkovich_Kritsuk_Norman_2012,BanerjeeKritsuk_2017,Hellinger_2020,Arun_Sameen_Srinivasan_Girimaji_2021,Narula_2025,Fabien_2025}, there are no such formulations for non-quadratic definitions of the large-scale energy (for example, the Favre definition).
+Each such possible definition of the large-scale kinetic energy gives rise to a different scale-by-scale budget, thereby yielding potentially different physical interpretations~\cite{ZhaoAluie_2018,Eyink_2018,Narula_2026jfm}.
+Regardless, previous studies have shown that the Favre definition is the most appropriate, since it guarantees that the large-scale dynamics are not contaminated by viscous dissipation~\cite{Aluie2013,ZhaoAluie_2018}, and preserves the pure injection nature of the forcing term~\cite{Aluie2013,Narula_2026jfm}.
+For the point-splitting approach, while multiple KHM relations have been derived using different two-point correlators (based on quadratic functions of the filtered fields)~\cite{Clark_1995,FALKOVICH_FOUXON_OZ_2010,GaltierBanerjee2011,Wagner_Falkovich_Kritsuk_Norman_2012,BanerjeeKritsuk_2017,Hellinger_2020,Arun_Sameen_Srinivasan_Girimaji_2021,Narula_2026jfm,Fabien_2025}, there are no exact formulations for non-quadratic definitions of the large-scale energy (for example, the Favre definition).
 The goal of this paper is to establish correlation functions for such non-quadratic cases.
-The rest of the manuscript is organized as follows.
-We first show that angular-averaging of a field can be interpreted as a low-pass filtering operation.
-Next, we establish the correspondence between angular-averaged multi-point correlation functions, and the moments of the filtered fields.
-Using these ideas, we establish our main result -- the Favre filtered budget can be expressed using a series of multi-point correlation functions.
-This is achieved by expanding the density-weighted velocity field in powers of the local density fluctuations.
-We numerically validate our results using existing datasets for homogeneous and isotropic turbulence~\cite{Perlekar_2019}, and buoyancy driven bubbly flows~\cite{PandeyMitraPerlekar2023} (see table~\ref{tab.1dns_details}).